 Ed earned a bachelor’s degree in politics from The Catholic University of America and a master’s degree in public management from the University of Maryland, College Park.

 Ed lives with his wife and three children in the Annapolis, Maryland, area.
-They have three grown children and enjoy spending time with his family – which, these days, means cheering for his sons’ lacrosse teams.
+They have three grown children and enjoy spending time with them.